 The authority for the proposition that averaging is the appropriate approach in case of a breach may be taken from the Case of English Hop Growers V Dering 2KB 174 (A1928).
 This supports the liquidated damages clause.

-It is an estimation of the loss likely to occur in case there is a breach and it determines the maximum compensation for the damage.
+It is an estimation of the loss likely to occur in case there is a breach, and it determines the maximum compensation for the damage.
 It’s paid in the actual amount as per specified.

 What is a Penalty?

 It is the large sum determined by parties in a contract to be paid if there is a breach.
-It’s usually larger than the damage likely to occur.
-Its main objective is to compel the parties involved to perform the contract without fail for one not to pay the penalty as a punishment.
+It’s larger than the damage likely to occur.
+Its main objective is to compel the parties involved to perform the contract without fail, for one not to pay the penalty as a punishment.

-It is usually large and unreasonable compared to the maximum loss.
+It is large and unreasonable compared to the maximum loss.
 The amount is more than the one to be paid.
 By this, the parties will have no choice but to undertake the contract.
 It’s a punishment for a breach.

-When penalties have been imposed on contracts, there are minimal or no breaches of contracts because the amount is usually too high.
+When penalties have been imposed on contracts, there are minimal or no breaches of contracts because the amount is too high.
 Therefore, it will compel the parties to perform the contract without fail.

 Main Differences Between Liquidated Damages and Penalties

-- Liquidated damages are the approximated amounts to be laid to an injured party in case there is a contract breach while a penalty is a hefty amount to be paid in case there is a breach and it is larger than the damage likely to occur.
+- Liquidated damages are the approximated amounts to be laid to an injured party in case there is a contract breach while a penalty is a hefty amount to be paid in case there is a breach, and it is larger than the damage likely to occur.

 - Liquidated damages are used to determine the maximum amount of compensation in case there is a contract breach while penalties are imposed to compel the parties to perform the contract without fail.

-- Liquidated damages are forms of compensation while penalties are punishments.
+- Liquidated damages are forms of compensation, while penalties are punishments.

-- Liquidated damages are proportionate to the damage likely to occur while penalties have no approximation.
+- Liquidated damages are proportionate to the damage likely to occur, while penalties have no approximation.